obrie/retrokit/README.md

 ## Game Metadata

 Game metadata comes from a variety of sources.
-When possible, retrokit pulls directly from those sources instead of caching and maintaining them in this codebase.
+When possible, retrokit caches those those sources instead of pulling from them directlycodebase.
 An overview of metadata and where it comes from is described below.

 | System      | Metadata                 | In Git? | Source                                        |
 | ----------- | ------------------------ | ------- | --------------------------------------------- |